publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch46/m__us_usc_t50_s3523.md

     (i) __Regulations__

         The Director of the Central Intelligence Agency shall prescribe regulations to carry out this section.
-The regulations shall ensure that the combination of salary, allowances, and benefits that an employee designated under this section may retain does not significantly exceed, except to the extent determined by the Director of the Central Intelligence Agency to be necessary to exercise the authority in subsection (b) of this section, the combination of salary, allowances, and benefits otherwise received by Federal employees not designated under this section.
+The regulations shall ensure that the combination of salary, allowances, and benefits that an employee designated under this section may retain does not significantly exceed, except to the extent determined by the Director of the Central Intelligence Agency to be necessary to exercise the authority in subsection (b), the combination of salary, allowances, and benefits otherwise received by Federal employees not designated under this section.

     (j) __Finality of decisions__